lingo01/Geometric_Passivization/README.md

 This source code repository accompanies the following paper:

-> X. Peng, and F. Liu, "Positive Damping Region: A Graphic Tool for Passivization Analysis with Passivity Index," 2025.
+> X. Peng, X. Ru, Z. Li, J. Zhang, X. Chen, and F. Liu, "Positive Damping Region: A Graphic Tool for Passivization Analysis with Passivity Index," 2025.

 The full paper and the source code can be found at: https://github.com/lingo01/Geometric_Passivization